From the magical foothills of Oaxaca

 1. Farming

-It all starts by planting baby agaves and nurturing them with water and sun for up to eight years.
-As they’re growing, we constantly clean them by hand and maintain fresh Matatlán soil.
-This special soil gives the mezcal earthy notes later in the process.
-When they’re ready, we harvest the heart of the agave and remove the leaves (pencas) in order to get only the pineapple (piña) which contains the most sweetness.
+The mezcal making process all begins by planting baby agaves and nurturing them with water and sun for up to eight years.
+As they’re growing, we constantly clean them by hand and maintain fresh Matatlán soil that gives the mezcal earthy notes later in the process.
+At Rosaluna, we harvest and use exclusively capon agaves in our production (meaning, that we use over ripened agaves exclusively).
+When they’re ready after 8 or so years, we harvest the heart of the agave and remove the leaves (pencas) in order to get only the core, or pineapple (piña), which contains the most sweetness.

 2. Roasting

-Once the agaves have been harvested, we start a fire with pinewood logs in the ground, cover it with stones, and carefully pile on the agaves.
-This process adds a distinct note of cooked agave into Rosaluna and takes up to five days.
+Once the agaves have been harvested, we start a fire with oak wood logs in the ground, cover it with stones, and carefully pile on the agaves.
+We then cover the agaves with stones and bagaso (spent agave fiber).
+This process takes up to five days and adds a distinct note of cooked agave into Rosaluna

 3. Milling